roboyoshi/datacurator-filetree/README.md

 # filetree

-A FileTree for r/datacurator
+A filetree for r/datacurator

-Hello and Welcome to the [r/datacurator](https://reddit.com/r/datacurator) filetree repository.
+Hello and welcome to the [r/datacurator](https://reddit.com/r/datacurator) filetree repository.

-We aim to create a unified filetree for all kinds of data.
+We aim to create a unified filetree for all kinds of data, which should help in storing, categorising and retrieving.

 ---